What makes a student credit card different from other cards?

 Benefits of a student credit card

-- Cash back on every purchase or specific types of purchases that students often make, such as at grocery stores and major retailers.
+- Cash back on purchases, including specific types of purchases that students might make, such as at grocery stores and major retailers.

-- Travel rewards that would appeal to students studying abroad or making spring break flights or car rentals.
+- Travel rewards that may appeal to students studying abroad or making spring break plans.

 The bottom line